Join the team

 Research assistants’ responsibilities include: recruiting and scheduling infant and child participants and their families, assisting lab researchers in testing infants and children, reaching out to and interacting with families, coding infant looking time responses and toddler behavioral responses, assisting stimuli design for studies, coding adult verbal or behavioral responses, managing lab social media activities, and attending lab meetings.

 All research assistants will start as trainees, working with a more senior member of the lab.
 Seniority in the lab is defined by expertise working in the lab, instead of age or position.
-As time goes by, usually after a few semesters, you may be ready to develop your own research projects.
-This is the time when you become a PI.
+As time goes by, usually after a few semesters, you may be ready to develop your own research projects, including honors projects and honors theses.
 All the skills acquired as a trainee will come in handy.
-In addition, PIs will be more involved in developing research ideas and presenting ideas to scientific audiences.
+In addition, you will be more involved in developing research ideas and presenting ideas to scientific audiences.
 These may include presenting at conferences and preparing manuscripts.

 Please note that we do not make exceptions for thesis projects.
 If you are interested in completing your thesis project at CALC, you’d also need at least one semester’s worth of experience working in a cognitive development lab (exceptions can occasionally be made for the research discipline, but not for the amount of experience).